thesjayanth/Smart-Temperature-Controlled-Heater-Simulation-using-ESP32-DHT22/README.md

-# upliance.ai – Embedded Systems Intern Assignment
+# Embedded Systems Intern Assignment

 ## Project Overview
 This project implements a heater control system using an ESP32 board and DHT22 sensor.
 The system simulates heater behavior with state transitions and alerts using an LED and buzzer.